HOW TO COPE WITH DIABETES

 If you don’t like to be alone, pets can be great domestic companions.
 Often a pet is very intuitive and will seek you out when you’re feeling down, refusing to allow you to remain alone.

-One of the reasons for these therapeutic effects is that dogs (and cats) fulfill the basic human need to touch.
+One of the reasons for these effects is that dogs (and cats) fulfill the basic human need to touch.

 Even hardened criminals in prison have shown long-term changes in their behavior after interacting with dogs, many of them experiencing mutual affection for the first time.